Udit-Arora17/Udit-Arora/README.md

 # Udit-Arora
 This is the repository i have created for all the visitors.
 Hey everyone!
-I think you all have come here to search about me.So let me tell you about me.
+I think you all have come here to search about me.
+So let me tell you about me.
 Currently I am 12 years old and i am learning coding.
 I am living in India.
 Email:uditarora4917@gmail.com
 * Languages I am learning currently learning 🖥💻: